Virtual Kolkata zoo tour for people at home during lockdown

-Apart from Alipore Zoological Gardens, animals of zoos in Darjeeling and Jhargram can also be seen in the virtual tour..
+Apart from the Alipore Zoological Garden, animals of zoos in Darjeeling and Jhargram can also be seen in the virtual tour.
+The Alipore zoo authority has decided to enhance regular checking of big cats and strict implementation of safety norms after a tiger had tested positive for COVID-19 at a zoological garden in New York.

 - READ MORE ON: